 All students take-down:

-All students return to UFV between 4:00 - 6:00 pm. on Thursday to take down projects.
+All students return to UFV after 12:30 pm on Saturday to take down projects.
 Please help us . . .
 Any projects not picked up will go into the dumpster.
+(Hopefully they will already be at UFV taking part in the fun activities and attending the Awards Ceremony).

 Be sure the students bring their backboards, their stuff (displays of things - nothing alive or previously alive, just photos, etc.), their binders (logbooks etc.), any informed consent forms that human-subject projects require (but cut off the bottom and store elsewhere to protect privacy).
 They should also have a copy of the abstract that they submitted with the registration tucked into the front of the binder.